DevRel-Foundation/.github/profile/README.md

 <details>
   <summary>
-    <strong>What are Working Groups?</strong>
+    <strong>What are working groups?</strong>
   </summary><br />

    Working groups are volunteer-led teams within the Developer Relations Foundation that focus on specific DevRel topics or challenges.
 They collaborate to create open-source resources, best practices, and frameworks to support the DevRel community.
 Anyone can join and contribute.

    You can view current working groups and learn how to get involved [here][working-groups].
 </details>

 <details>
   <summary>
-    <strong>How do I Join the Community, Working Group, or Steering Committee?</strong>
+    <strong>How do I join the community, working groups, or steering committee?</strong>
   </summary><br />

    There are numerous ways to get involved in the Developer Relations Foundation.
 [Join us here][join-us].